kzahel/web-server-chrome/htaccess/README.md

 Note - when selecting the file to scan, if the file is some .html and you have the option to remove the .html extension turned on, remove the .html from the file.
 It should go from:  `"request_path": "somehtml.html",` to: `"request_path": "somehtml",`

 Note - Currently, Only ONE ruleset can be set per directory, you can set all of the files or one of the files to obey this.
 To protect / redirect all files in a directory, change the value of `"request_path"` to `"all files"` to make `"request_path": "all files",`.
-Expect for this to change
+Do not expect this to change.
+It would be overly complicated (and make the performance extremely low) to use arrays and to find which one is what and I'ts just not going to happen.

 <p>Note - wsc.htaccess file MUST be in the same directory as the file you want to change.
 The file does not need to exist, as it overrides rendering the file</p>
 <p>IMPORTANT NOTE - EVERYTHING IN THE FILE (AND THE FILE NAME) IS CASE SENSITIVE!!</p>